odcambc/dumpling/README.md

 `config/test_config.yaml` and in the schema file `schemas/config.schema.yaml`.

-The experiment file is a CSV file that relates experimental conditions, replicates, and timepoints to sequencing files: full details are included in the config file and in the schema file `schemas/experiments.schema.yaml`.
+The experiment file is a CSV file that relates experimental conditions, replicates, and time points to sequencing files: full details are included in the config file and in the schema file `schemas/experiments.schema.yaml`.

 Additionally, a reference fasta file is required for mapping.
 This should be